Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: Related Work

 Aggregate Computing directly descends from the class of so-called general-purpose spatial computing languages, all addressing the problem of engineering distributed (or parallel) computing by providing mechanisms to manipulate data structures diffused in space and evolving in time.
 Notable examples include the StarLisp approach for parallel computing \cite{starlisp}, the SDEF programming system inspired by systolic computing \cite{SDEF}, and topological computing with MGS~\cite{GiavittoMGS05}.
 They typically provide specific abstractions that significantly differ from that of computational fields: for instance, MGS defines computations over manifolds, the goal of which is to alter the manifold itself as a way to represent input-output transformation.

+A particular class of spatial computing languages is given by \emph{field-based coordination languages}~\cite{Viroli-et-al:JLAMP-2019}.
+Beside the field calculus, covered in this paper, other works like TOTA~\cite{tota} and calculi like SMuC~\cite{DBLP:journals/corr/Lluch-LafuenteL16} also come under this umbrella.
+SMuC, however, does not express fields as functional compositions, but as formulas on fixpoint steps whose result may serve as continuations of the program.

-Specific programming languages to work with computational fields have been introduced as well, with the Proto~\cite{proto06a} programming language as common ancestor, and \Protelis{}~\cite{Protelis15} as its Java-oriented DSL version.
+Specific programming languages to work with computational fields have been introduced as well, with the Proto~\cite{proto06a} programming language as common ancestor, \Protelis{}~\cite{Protelis15} as its Java-oriented DSL version, and the more recent FCPP~\cite{FCPP-ACSOS-2020}.
 The field calculus, deeply described and compared to in Section~\ref{sec-properties}, has been designed as common core calculus for such languages, and for studying behavioural properties and semantic aspects \cite{BVPD-TAAS2017,viroli:selfstabilisation,audrito2019tocl}.
 Though rather similar to those languages, \FSCAFI{} evolved in a different way: its design is profoundly influenced by the need of smoothly integrating field computations in the syntactic, semantic, and typing structures of modern, conventional languages (like Scala---see \Cref{sec-NC-at-work}), and this required key semantic changes that motivated a more general and expressive calculus, as presented in this paper.